bet222o/vonge-zola-theme/content/projects/c2pan.md

     C2PAN supports coordinated action with local and state-level partners to assess local needs, bridge service gaps, strengthen reentry coordination, support overdose prevention, and improve continuity of care for individuals transitioning out of Colorado detention facilites.
 </p>
-If you'd like to collaborate with C2PAN — bring a presentation to your facility, support our work, or partner on research or our roadmap for implementation — please [get in touch](/#contact).
+If you'd like to collaborate with C2PAN — bring a presentation to your facility, support our work, or partner on research or our roadmap for implementation — please [Get in touch →](/#contact)